Jennifer Lopez Reportedly In Talks To Perform 2018 Super Bowl Halftime Show

 “Jennifer is excited for her Vegas residency to start as she sees it as a major milestone in her career,” a source revealed to Hollywood Life back in 2016, “but she also is using it as a place to show the NFL that she should be the Super Bowl halftime performer next year.”

-“Vegas will be her highlight reel,” continued the Jennifer insider of how JLo planned to use her residency to show the NFL exactly what she can do. “[Jennifer] really wants to do the Super Bowl and she wants to be the first person the NFL asks for Super Bowl 51 and her Vegas show will prove that 100%.”
+“Vegas will be her highlight reel,” the insider continued. “[Jennifer] really wants to do the Super Bowl and she wants to be the first person the NFL asks for Super Bowl 51 and her Vegas show will prove that 100%.”

 But while Jennifer herself hasn’t commented, it sounds like fans would be pretty happy to see Lopez at the Super Bowl in 2018.